serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 ## Prerequisites

-- This guide assumes you have basic knowledge of Serverpod.
+- This guide assumes you have basic knowledge of Serverpod and terminal.
+- This guide contains terminal commands that are specific to Unix-based systems (macOS & linux).
 - The `docker-compose.production.yaml` file is configured to run on ARM machines.
-- Configure the branches that trigger the deployment in the `.github/workflows/deployment-docker.yml` file.

 ## Table of Contents